 The School also has excellent large and small animal and exotics first opinion practices as well as a working dairy farm.

-Applicants for our 3 and 4 year Senior Clinical Training Programmes require a minimum of 2 years' postgraduate veterinary practice experience.
+For a three- and four-year Senior Clinical Training Programme, you must have a minimum of two years' postgraduate veterinary practice experience.

 Check whether your international qualifications meet our general entry requirements: